Back to the Good Grub Guide

 176 Lurline Street, Katoomba — (02) 4782 7071

 Hot chocolate is served with a candle, milk and chocolate bits so you can take you time to enjoy chit chat while you make your own hot drink.
 There is a good selection of handmade chocolates to choose from and a selection of ice cream for hot weather.

-Cheep beer, reasonable food, nice sunny beer garden for the warmer days. – and fires for colder days.
-Open on Public Holidays, when most other places are closed.
-Good Japanese place next door if you want to source your food and drink separately!
+Beer, good food, and a nice sunny beer garden for the warmer days.
+Plus several fires for the colder months.
+Open on public holidays when most other places are shut.

 Good food, BYO alcohol or you can get sake there.
 Open late.
 Try the green tea ice-cream.